Categories of Social Engineering Attacks [Technical and Non-technical]

-This is a technique where an intruder pretends to be a support IT technician working on a network problem and requests that the user let them access the workstation and ‘fix’ the problem.
-The unsuspecting user, especially if not technically savvy, can often not question the IT Technicians authority.
+This is a technique where an intruder pretends to support IT technician working on a network problem and requests that the user let them access the workstation and ‘fix’ the problem.
+The unsuspecting user, especially if not technically savvy, can often not question the IT Technicians’ authority.

 This is more of a general technique but essentially it involves posing as a member of staff for the organization for which they want to hack.
-A Hacker could pose as a member of the facility support staff or dress like a member of the cleaning crew, walk into the work place and then snoop around looking for password (for example written on post it notes).
+A Hacker could pose as a member of the facility support staff or dress like a member of the cleaning crew, walk into the workplace and then snoop around looking for a password (for example written on post-it notes).